fl101/awardfares-blog/_posts/2023-11-15-eurobonus-discount-nov-2023.md

 image: /assets/img/eurobonus-discount-nov-2023/cover.webp
 ---

-Happy news for EuroBonus lovers.
-The program is offering a 25% discount on [SAS Go and SAS Plus](https://flysas.com/) award trips to selected destinations in Sweden, Norway and Denmark.
+Heja EuroBonus members!
+If you have *just a few* points on your account and are unsure what to do with them, this is a great time to book a winter escape at great rates.
+The program is offering a 25% discount on [SAS Go and SAS Plus](https://flysas.com/) award trips to selected destinations in Sweden, Norway, and Denmark.

 Hurry up, because there's only a few days left to book!
-The promotion is valid until November 20th, for flights between December and March 2024.
-The offer applies to both one-way and return journeys in SAS Go Bonus and SAS Plus Bonus.
+The promotion is valid until November 20th for flights between December and March 2024.
+The offer applies to one-way and return journeys in SAS Go Bonus and SAS Plus Bonus.
 And as usual, children 2-11 years old get 50% of the point price, even on the already discounted price.

 <div class="countdown-container">
-    <h3>Time left to Book</h3>
+    <h3>TIME LEFT TO BOOK</h3>
     <div id="timer">
-        <span id="days"></span> days,
+        <span id="days"></span> **days**,
-        <span id="hours"></span> hours,
+        <span id="hours"></span> **hours**,
-        <span id="minutes"></span> minutes,
+        <span id="minutes"></span> **minutes**,
-        <span id="seconds"></span> seconds
+        <span id="seconds"></span> **seconds**
     </div>
 </div>

 There are many seats available, as we show below using AwardFares.
-Typical prices for these awards are 5k EuroBonus points in SAS Go, and 10k points in SAS Plus (one-way).
+Typical [prices for these awards](https://www.flysas.com/en/eurobonus/points/fly-with-points/point-chart/) are 5k EuroBonus points in SAS Go and 10k in SAS Plus (one-way).
 However, with this promotion, you can get them for as low as 3750 points and 7500 points respectively.

-In addition, for those members with the SAS Mastercard Fly Premium benefit will be able to combine it with the discount.
-This allows members to book SAS Plus at the price of SAS Go, at just 3750 points!
+In addition, members with the SAS Mastercard Fly Premium benefit can combine it with the discount.
+This benefit allows members to book SAS Plus at the price of SAS Go, at just 3750 points!

 <img src="../assets/img/eurobonus-discount-nov-2023/sas-discount-fly-premium.webp" alt="EuroBonus 25% Discount Combined with SAS Mastercard Fly Premium (AwardFares)." class="noborder"/>